 Last Step!
 Please leave a review and rating letting me know how you liked this recipe!
 This helps my small business thrive so I can continue providing free recipes and high-quality content for you.

-- You can bake in a 9×13 pan (they’ll be a little thinner) OR
+- You can bake in a 9x13 pan (they'll be a little thinner) OR

-- Create a DIY cookie cake pan using a large mixing bowl (that is about 10″ in diameter) with aluminum foil (see instructions in FAQ section here).
-Because you don’t have as much heat from a real metal pan, these typically take an extra 4-6 minutes to bake.
+- Create a here).
+Because you don't have as much heat from a real metal pan, these typically take an extra 4-6 minutes to bake. using a large mixing bowl (that is about 10" in diameter) with aluminum foil (see instructions in FAQ section

 If you make these gluten-free cookie cake, be sure to leave a comment below and tag me on Instagram @designeatrepeat.
 I LOVE seeing what you made!